aackerman/aaronackerman.com/_ideas/post-ideas.md

 * Polyglot programming, multiple languages, Interprocess communication
 * Setting up a VPS with digitalocean
 * Understanding the benefits of using containers
-* Home automation, and using the internet of things
+* Home automation, and IoT
 * Podcasts worth listening to (RubyRogues, JavaScript Jabber)
 * Attending conferences, the software mini-vacation
 * Attending meetups, talking to people in the community